lizmat/IRC-Client/DESIGN/01-main.md

 *Not to be used inside plugins.*
 Creates a new `IRC::Client` object.
 Along with the usual arguments like nick, username, server address, etc, takes `:plugins` argument that lists the plugins to include.
-All messages will be handed to each plugin in the order they are defined here.
+All messages will be propagated through plugins in the order they are defined here.

 ## `.run`